webbrandon/simple-secure-auth/lessons/section-one.md

 ```

 ### HTTPS for Development and Testing
-When developing and testing an application it is to much trouble and expense to use a registered SSL/TLS certificate so we use a generalized replication that resembles the requirements of security goals.
+When developing and testing an application it is too much trouble and expense to use a registered SSL/TLS certificate so we use a generalized replication that resembles the requirements of security goals.

-To generate a self signed certificate for development and testing you will need to have OpenSSL installed.
+To generate a self-signed certificate for development and testing you will need to have OpenSSL installed.
 Begin by generating a key and certificate:

 ```command-line
 $ # Create the Local Key & CSR